Eladlev/digitalhuman/SAGE/README.md

 Create seed talking sets and seed topic sets for generating profiles.
 These should include typical conversations and topics relevant to a scene.

-Example Talking: 今天去公园了，真开心！
+Example Talking: Went to the park today — felt so happy!

-Example Topic: 在学校成绩总是不好怎么办
+Example Topic: What should I do if my grades are always poor at school?

 ### Step 2: Set Up Your LLM API